* Netflix jumps after earnings

 7.2 percent over the prior year.
 Of the 80 companies in the

-benchmark S&P index that have reported, 61.3 percent have topped
+benchmark S&P index that have reported, 61.3 percent beat

-analyst expectations, below both the long-term average of 63
+expectations, below the long-term average of 63 percent, and the

 * Top U.S. weapons maker Lockheed Martin Corp